Couchbase-Ecosystem/cbl-reactnative-docs/docs/databases.md

 ## Couchbase Lite for JetBrains

 Couchbase Lite for JetBrains is a JetBrains IDE plugin that provides a user interface for inspecting and querying Couchbase Lite databases.
 You can find more information about this plugin from its [GitHub repository](https://github.com/couchbaselabs/couchbase_jetbrains_plugin).

+## Command Line Tool

+cblite is a command-line tool for inspecting and querying Couchbase Lite databases.

+You can download and build it from the couchbaselabs [GitHub repository](https://github.com/couchbaselabs/couchbase-mobile-tools/blob/master/README.cblite.md).
+Note that the cblite tool is not supported by the [Couchbase Support Policy](https://www.couchbase.com/support-policy/).

 ## Troubleshooting